kshji/ksh/README.md

 Cygwin and Virtual Machines are history for me.
 Windows 7 laptop includes all those ...

+Win10 bash (x64) is binary compatible with Ubuntu and Debian.
+I tested:
+  * build att ksh93 from source, standalone version.
+  * copy ksh93 to the Win10 bash and run it

 ## Install ksh ##
    * Ubuntu, Debian, Windows Linux Subsystem (bash), ...
        ``` apt-get install ksh ```